 In acknowledgment that the campus community is all in this together, and to support our commitment to think about others, any in person events for student organizations will need to reviewed to ensure that they are being carried out in a manner consistent with the safety and guidelines set forth by the University, state and local governments and the CDC.

-Use this form (Operations Programming Plan form) to register all events, meetings or initiatives to distribute giveaways for the Fall 2020 semester.
+Use this form (Operations Programming Plan form) to register all events, meetings or initiatives to distribute giveaways for the Spring 2021 semester with in-person components.
 If you have more than 10 events to register, submit another copy of the form.
 This form should be submitted at least two weeks prior to an event.

-Before you begin filling out an operations programming plan, please review the Rules of the Road document for student organization event planning (PDF).
+Before you begin filling out an operations programming plan, please review the Rules of the Road programming guidelines.

 In the Operations Programming Plan form, you will be asked to provide the following details about each of your group's events: